HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-2.md

 ---
 abstract: |
-    This document is the second in a series of two, detailing a strategic plan for the Portola Middle School Media Center.
+    This document is the second in a series of two, detailing a strategic plan for the P------ Middle School Media Center.
 In it the authors detail four goals and associated objectives for the media center, informed by the mission, vision, and values statements and environmental scan from part one of the strategic plan.
 These goals include the